Maikuolan/Common/_docs/YAML.md

 public function process(string $In, array &$Arr, int $Depth = 0, bool $Refs = false): bool;
 ```

-The second parameter, generally, should always point to the `Data` member of the same object.
-The `Data` member is an array intended specifically for holding the processed YAML data.
+The second parameter, generally, should always point to the `Data` property of the same object.
+The `Data` property is an array intended specifically for holding the processed YAML data.
 It's possible to point it elsewhere without causing problems, and pointing it elsewhere could be necessary for some implementations, but keeping all the object's own data self-contained is generally a cleaner, more recommended approach.

 The third parameter should never be populated by the implementation.
 The process method can call itself recursively, and the third parameter is populated during such recursive calls by the method itself.

 The fourth parameter is an optional boolean, false by default.
-When set to true, the array referenced by the second parameter will be referenced to the `Refs` member, which can be used as a data source for inline variables (similar to what Ansible can do with YAML).
-The `Refs` member can also be populated manually, or not at all, if preferred.
+When set to true, the array referenced by the second parameter will be referenced to the `Refs` property, which can be used as a data source for inline variables (similar to what Ansible can do with YAML).
+The `Refs` property can also be populated manually, or not at all, if preferred.

 ---